Kathryn Ann Clarke: Topics

-She has written several other mystical books and prayers under the pseudonym, including Climbing the Mountain, Mist of Mercy, Serving in Clarity, and Suspended in Mystery.
+She has written several other mystical books and prayers under the “Anne” pseudonym, including Climbing the Mountain, Mist of Mercy, Serving in Clarity, and Suspended in Mystery.
 More recently, she has written The Map, but under her own name.
-All are available on the Direction for Our Times Web site.
-She claims to still be receiving messages and posts them on various social media accounts.
+All are available on the Direction for Our Times website.
+She claims to still be receiving messages and posts these on various social media accounts.

 Direction for Our Times

 'Direction for Our Times' (DFOT) is a non-profit 501(c)(3) organization, founded in December 2004, with offices in Justice, Illinois.
 It is also a Company Limited by Guarantee (CLG) organization in Ireland with offices in Ballyjamesduff, County Cavan.
 It is dedicated to spreading the messages of Jesus and Mary throughout the world.
 The messages are available in eighteen different languages.

 The Catholic Church considers evidence of a search for profit or gain strictly connected to the fact from a purported private revelation to be one of five potential negative indicators for authenticity.
 Since the Vatican only considers this a "potential negative indicator", it is unknown whether Kathryn Clarke's drawing a salary from her organization can be considered "evidence of a search for profit or gain strictly connected to the fact."
 In other words, since personal financial gain that results from the fact of a purported private revelation is a potential negative indicator, the Catholic Church may or may not consider that to be evidence against supernatural activity.

 According to Irish government information on charities, over the five fiscal years beginning July 1, 2014 and ending June 30, 2019, Ireland's DFOT had grossed over €1.52 million and had expenditures of nearly €1.47 million.
-Thus the organization has been running at about break even with an average of only €10,000 profit per year.
+Thus, the organization has been running at about break even with an average of only €10,000 profit per year.
 Given that the organization's annual average expenses are €300,000, they have barely managed to set aside €50,000 in five years which is not enough to cover more than two months operating expenses.
 It is unclear if these financial numbers would indicate any serious profit motif or search for profit.
 They have listed seven trustees: Fr.
 Darragh Connolly, James Clarke, Kathryn Clarke, John Murphy, Nora McCarthy, Jane Gomulka, and Eustace Mita.
 According to the CLG annual report filed with the Irish government, none of the directors received a salary, but "salaries of €55,464 were paid to four connected parties of Kathryn Clarke (Company Director) and James Clarke (Company Director) during the year ended June 2019.
 2018: €64,095.
 The connected party relationship of all four to Kathryn Clarke and James Clarke is that of parent and child."
 Like many small organizations, they appear to hire friends and family.